 !Do not forget to update your application to the newest version!

-Here at ROUVY, we are doing our best to bring the most realistic feeling of cycling on real roads into your training room.
+Here at ROUVY, we do our best to bring the most realistic feeling of cycling on real roads into your training room.
 With ROUVY 1.6.0 version, the virtual rider models receive an update in speed calculation to reflect the difference in weight, height, and correlation between them, just as on a real road.

-Although we can’t give you the feel of the wind in your hair (your fan can do it well, by the way), we can, with help of some clever physics, make sure that we get as close as possible to the differences we see between riders in real rides and races.
+Although we can’t give you the feel of the wind in your hair (your fan can do it well, by the way), we can, with the help of some clever physics, make sure that we get as close as possible to the differences we see between riders in real rides and races.

-It’s needless but important to say that based on various factors like the basic physical equations, the speed modelingin real life, and of course, simulation of it on ROUVY, it is a bit of both, a scientific and mathematical challenge.
+It’s needless but important to say that based on various factors like the basic physical equations, the speed modeling in real life, and of course, simulation of it on ROUVY, it is a bit of both, a scientific and mathematical challenge.
 Also, the training equipment-in-use affects your indoor road-feel significantly as it has hardware simulation limitations of its own.

 Two of the parameters, amidst others that affect how fast you are going on your bike, are your WEIGHT and HEIGHT - or together, your frontal area.
 The frontal area affects the resistance your body has against the opposing forces such as air resistance or wind.